CHC33015 Certificate III in Individual Support (Ageing)

 During the course, students are expected to dedicate 10 to 20 hours a week of self-directed learning.

-Practical sessions are also conducted at TLC Aged Care homes (for training as well as assessment purposes).
+Practical sessions are also conducted at TLC Aged Care facilities (for training as well as assessment purposes).

 Practical sessions also incorporate high fidelity simulation manikins which replicate real people and scenarios.
 This provides students with realistic hands-on experience before transitioning to practical placement at one of our TLC Aged Care facilities.

-A practical placement - ‘on-the-job’ training - is an important (and mandatory) part of the CHC33015 Certificate III in Individual Support.
+A work placement is an important (and mandatory) part of this course.
 It gives you the opportunity to apply, in a real-life setting, the theoretical knowledge gained in the classroom.
 It also allows you to develop your skills and practical knowledge under the supervision of experienced practitioners.

-All learners will need to undertake 120 hours of practical placement, which includes residential care as well as care in the context of a lifestyle and activity program.
+All learners will need to undertake a minimum of 120 hours of work placement, which includes residential care as well as care in the context of a lifestyle and activity program.

-Practical placement hours are from 7am to 3pm or from 3pm to 10 pm in one of the TLC residential aged care facilities.
+The placement hours are from around 7am to 3pm or from 3pm to 10pm in one of the TLC residential aged care facilities.
+Each shift can be 8.5 hrs. long and includes a meal break.
+Placements can occur at facilities catering for both sexes and students will be required to assist in the care of both sexes.

 You will be under the supervision of a highly competent personal care worker while you are on placement.
 Your trainer will visit you on-site to observe and to conduct practical assessments.